 • violation of the composition of the bacterial environment and acidity of the vagina;

-• eating a large number of sweet and flour products.
+• eating large amounts of sweet and starchy foods.

 Many factors contribute to the occurrence of these reasons.

-The state of a woman's immune system depends on her health, physical form, conditions and lifestyle, the nature of her diet, and the presence of bad habits.
+The state of a woman’s immune system depends on her health, physical fitness, conditions and lifestyle, diet, and the presence of bad habits.
 A sharp decrease in immunity is facilitated by the occurrence of chronic diseases of various organs (liver, kidneys, heart, intestines).
-The load on the immune system increases in the presence of inflammatory processes, trauma, after surgery.
+The load on the immune system increases in the presence of inflammatory processes, injuries, and after surgery.

-A person is more likely to get sick if the body is weakened due to improper nutrition (starvation, lack of proteins and vitamins in food), lack of sleep, depletion of the nervous system, lack of normal sanitary and living conditions.
-A sedentary lifestyle, lack of hardening lead to the fact that a person often suffers from colds, which take away the strength necessary to protect against infection.
-Smoking, alcohol addiction, drug addiction also increase the sensitivity to infections, and can cause an exacerbation of thrush.
+A person gets sick more often if the body is weakened due to poor nutrition (fasting, lack of proteins and vitamins in food), lack of sleep, exhaustion of the nervous system, and lack of normal sanitary and living conditions.
+A sedentary lifestyle and lack of hardening lead to the fact that a person often suffers from colds, which take away the strength necessary to protect against infection.
+Smoking, addiction to alcohol, and drug addiction also increase sensitivity to infections and can cause exacerbation of thrush.

 Hormonal background

-The ratio of various hormones is interconnected with the work of the reproductive system.
-Often, thrush worsens before menstruation, during pregnancy, with menopause.
-This is due to the influence of hormones on the condition of the genitals, the structure of their mucous membranes, and the body's susceptibility to infection.
+The ratio of various hormones is interconnected with the functioning of the reproductive system.
+Thrush often worsens before menstruation, during pregnancy, or during menopause.
+This is due to the influence of hormones on the condition of the genital organs, the structure of their mucous membranes, and the body’s susceptibility to infection.

-The reason for hormonal changes can be the use of hormonal medications and contraceptives, endocrine diseases, metabolic disorders.
-Often the causes of thrush in women are diabetes mellitus, obesity, thyroid dysfunction.
+The cause of hormonal changes may be the use of hormonal medications and contraceptives, endocrine diseases, and metabolic disorders.
+Often the causes of thrush in women are diabetes, obesity, and dysfunction of the thyroid gland.

-The reasons for the violation of the bacterial flora can be:
+The causes of bacterial flora disturbance may be:

-1. Long-term or uncontrolled use of antibiotics.
-Killing pathogenic bacteria (streptococci, staphylococci), they simultaneously destroy the beneficial microflora that inhibits the growth of fungi, which leads to their overgrowth in the intestines, from where the fungus can easily enter the vagina.
+1. Prolonged or uncontrolled use of antibiotics.
+By killing pathogenic bacteria (streptococci, staphylococci), they simultaneously destroy beneficial microflora that inhibits the growth of fungi, which leads to their excessive growth in the intestines, from where the fungus can easily enter the vagina.

 2. Frequent douching, use of alkaline intimate hygiene products.
-There is a washout of beneficial bacteria, a change in the acidity of the environment, overdrying of the vaginal mucosa.
+Beneficial bacteria are washed out, the acidity of the environment changes, and the vaginal mucosa becomes dry.

-3. Misuse of probiotics to treat bacterial vaginosis.
+3. Inappropriate use of probiotics to treat bacterial vaginosis.
 They can be used to restore the bacterial environment only in the absence of fungi in the microflora.

-4. Eating a large amount of sweets, yeast dough products.
-In addition to creating a favorable environment for the development of fungi, there is also an increase in blood sugar, which contributes to the onset of diabetes mellitus.
+4. Eating a large amount of sweets and products made from yeast dough.
+In addition to creating a favorable environment for the development of fungi, there is also an increase in blood sugar, which contributes to the occurrence of diabetes.

-Supplement: Changes in the microflora of the vagina also occur when changing a sexual partner.
-Thrush is not classified as a sexually transmitted disease, but infection of a woman during intercourse often occurs.
-In men, the disease usually proceeds in a latent form, so infection is quite possible with unprotected sexual intercourse.
+Addition: Changes in the vaginal microflora also occur when changing sexual partners.
+Thrush is not classified as a sexually transmitted disease, but infection of a woman during sexual intercourse often occurs.
+In men, the disease usually occurs in a latent form, so infection is quite possible through unprotected sexual contact.

-The cause of an exacerbation of thrush can be improper care of the genitals, including during menstruation, a rare change of underwear and sanitary napkins.
-The growth of the fungus is facilitated by wearing tight synthetic panties, which facilitate the penetration of infection into the vagina from the intestines.
+The cause of exacerbation of thrush can be improper care of the genitals, including during menstruation, a rare change of underwear and sanitary pads.
+The proliferation of the fungus is facilitated by wearing tight synthetic panties, which facilitate the penetration of infection into the vagina from the intestines.

-There are a lot of reasons for thrush.
-Let's note the main ones.
+There are a huge number of causes of thrush.
+Let us note the main ones.

-Vaginal dysbacteriosis; - taking antibiotics; - changes in the hormonal background of the body (taking contraceptives, menstrual irregularities, pregnancy); - improper diet (few vitamins and the predominance of carbohydrates in the diet - sweets, cakes, sweets); - after surgical interventions; - wearing tight synthetic panties; - non-observance of the rules of personal hygiene; - weakened immunity; - metabolic disorders; - diseases and infections in the body; - diseases transmitted through sexual contact.
+Vaginal dysbiosis; - taking antibiotics; - changes in the hormonal background of the body (taking birth control pills, menstrual irregularities, pregnancy); - unhealthy diet (few vitamins and the predominance of carbohydrates in the diet - sweets, cakes, sweets); - after surgical interventions; - wearing tight synthetic panties; - failure to comply with personal hygiene rules; - weakened immunity; - metabolic disorders; - diseases and infections in the body; - diseases transmitted through sexual contact.

-Stress; - reduced immunity; - endocrine diseases (diabetes mellitus, hypothyroidism, decreased glucose tolerance); - blood diseases, anemia, cancer; - deficiency of vitamins and trace elements; - hypothermia; - non-observance of personal hygiene; - taking antibiotics, and also steroid hormones (corticosteroids); - abuse of sunburn in the sun and tanning beds; - overweight, metabolic disorders.
+Stress; - reduced immunity; - endocrine diseases (diabetes mellitus, hypothyroidism, decreased glucose tolerance); - blood diseases, anemia, cancer; - deficiency of vitamins and microelements; - hypothermia; - lack of personal hygiene; - taking antibiotics, and also steroid hormones (corticosteroids); - abuse of tanning in the sun and solarium; - excess weight, metabolic disorders.

-The main cause of thrush is intense local reproduction of Candida fungi, located on the surface of the skin and mucous membranes.
-The most favorable conditions for their active growth are an acidic environment (metabolic acidosis), a high level of humidity, a temperature of 30–37 ºС, a high concentration of glycogen in tissues against the background of a weakening of local immunity.
+The main cause of thrush is the intensive local proliferation of fungi of the genus Candida, located on the surface of the skin and mucous membranes.
+The most favorable conditions for their active growth are an acidic environment (metabolic acidosis), a high level of humidity, a temperature of 30–37 ºС, a high concentration of glycogen in tissues against the background of weakened local immunity.

 • pregnancy (candidiasis develops in 20-30% of women);